Tythos/dock2vm/README.md

 - [x] Should no longer need "development container" (straight from WSL)

-- [ ] Do we need separate "os" and "mnt" paths?
+- [x] Do we need separate "os" and "mnt" paths?
+Sort of, it's primarily a permissions issue.

 - [ ] Should be able to "host" from droplet (e.g., cloud-init; sshd; etc.)